How iStock Can Help Keep Your Brand Fresh on Social Media

 If you’re looking to prioritize your efforts, consider carousel posts, which have the highest engagement rates of any format on Instagram.
 Beyond just engagement, carousel posts allow you to really show off your creativity with a variety of different images.
 Creating the carousel is also a great way to explore what kinds of images work for your brand.
 Because you’ll be searching for a lot of images to fill that carousel, you can see what works and what doesn’t, and you’ll discover a whole new series of topics and search terms to investigate.

 Also, be sure to consider the orientation and aspect ratio for your posts when sourcing imagery.
 While Instagram users tend to favor square or landscape photos, going for a taller, portrait image will actually take up more space on a user’s feed when they’re scrolling—giving your brand more real estate in front of your audience.
 Vertical videos, on the other hand, work better for the layout of Stories and Reels.
-Search iStock for “vertical videos” to get some inspiration and a look at all of what’s available or use the iStock photo editor or the iStock video editor to create the right layout.
+Search iStock for “vertical videos” to get some inspiration and a look at all of what’s available or use the iStock photo editor to create the right layout.

 Though they’re owned by the same company, Facebook and Instagram are very different—and it’s best to take a different visual approach.
 For one, Facebook’s user base skews older than Instagram’s, which is just one data point to keep in mind when selecting imagery to use for both ads and posts.